meldstonerogers/buzzline-04-stonerogers/README.md

 ## Task 1.
 Use Tools from Module 1 and 2

-Before starting, ensure you have completed the setup tasks in <https://github.com/denisecase/buzzline-01-case> and <https://github.com/denisecase/buzzline-02-case> first.
+Before starting, ensure you have first completed the setup tasks in [Project 1](https://github.com/denisecase/buzzline-01-case) and [Project 2](https://github.com/denisecase/buzzline-02-case), created by Dr. Case.
 Python 3.11 is required.

 ## Task 2.
 Copy This Example Project and Rename

 Once the tools are installed, copy/fork this project into your GitHub account and create your own version of this project to run and experiment with.
+Name it `buzzline-04-yourname` where yourname is something unique to you.
 Follow the instructions in [FORK-THIS-REPO.md](https://github.com/denisecase/buzzline-01-case/docs/FORK-THIS-REPO.md).

-OR: For more practice, add these example scripts or features to your earlier project.
-You'll want to check requirements.txt, .env, and the consumers, producers, and util folders.
-Use your README.md to record your workflow and commands.

 ## Task 3.
 Manage Local Project Virtual Environment